opennextjs/opennextjs-aws/README.md

 #### Warmer function

 Server functions may experience performance issues due to Lambda cold starts.
 To mitigate this, the server function can be invoked periodically.
-Remmember, **Warming is optional** and is only required if you want to keep the server function warm.
+Remember, **Warming is optional** and is only required if you want to keep the server function warm.

 To set this up, create a Lambda function using the code in the `.open-next/warmer-function` folder with `index.mjs` as the handler.
 Ensure the function is configured as follows: